How To Come Up With A Blog Name: Make Your Blog Name Stand Out

 Drawing inspiration from your competition can be a good way to start when creating your initial list of potential .

-One exercise is to take the of your competitors and create different combinations.
-An example of this that I came across recently was for cloud hosting websites Cloudways and Runcloud.
+One exercise is to take the Cloudways review). of your competitors and create different combinations.
+An example of this that I came across recently was for cloud hosting websites Cloudways and Runcloud (you may be interested in our full

 Both of these are cloud hosting companies with similar, but not exact, offerings.
 Even their is similar.
 However, both are highly successful despite these similarities in product offering and .